Fire Drill & Evacuation Legislation

 “Dormitory” under the statue is defined as not having individual cooking facilities for its residents.
 Those housing units with individual cooking facilities are considered apartments and are not included in the new legislation.

-A group comprised of Jon Jellema, Associate Vice President of Academic Affairs; Sergeant William O'Donnell, Emergency Manager; David Cox, Safety Manager, Facilities Services; Nathan Veeneman, Facilities Manager, Housing and Residence Life; Kathleen VanderVeen, Assistant Vice President for Inclusion Planning and Director of Disability Support Resources and Mick Doxey, Assistant Vice President for Risk Management have met through the summer to develop the plan for complying with the new legislation.
+A group comprised of the Associate Vice President of Academic Affairs; Emergency Manager; Safety Manager, Facilities Services; Facilities Manager, Housing and Residence Life; Assistant Vice President for Inclusion Planning and Director of Disability Support Resources and the Assistant Vice President for Risk Management worked to develop this plan for complying with the new legislation.

 Instructional Staff Training

-- A brief, 6-slide PowerPoint (see attached), Instructional Staff Emergency Procedures has been developed and will be distributed via email to all faculty prior to the beginning of the Fall semester.
+- A brief, 6-slide PowerPoint, Instructional Staff Emergency Procedures has been developed and will be distributed via email to all faculty prior to the beginning of the Fall semester.

 In addition, the presentation will be housed on the GVSU Emergency website for anyone to view.

-- We will request that faculty add the following brief statement to the class syllabus: "Fire: Immediately proceed to the nearest exit during a fire alarm.
+- We request faculty add the following brief statement to the class syllabus: "Fire: Immediately proceed to the nearest exit during a fire alarm.
 Do not use the elevators."

 - Housing will conduct drills in compliance with the new law.
 Fall semester within the first 21 days and during hours between sunrise and sunset.
 Winter semester drills will be conducted during hours between sunset and sunrise (evening).
 Summer semester drills will be conducted only in those dormitories occupied by students during that semester.